opengeospatial/HY_Features/HY_Features_primer/HY_Features_Primer.md

 **Waterbody -- Hydro Location and Catchment -- Hydro Nexus**

-Imagine that there are alternate data or geometric representations of the catchment between Hydro Nexus *34* and *56*.
-These may be:
+In many cases, several alternate geometric representations for the catchment defined between Nexus 34 and 56 will exist:

-- for mapping at a different spatial scale
+- for mapping at different scales
-- from a different data processing method
+- from differing data capture or processing methods (e.g raster, vector)
-- defined by a different originating organization
+- originating from different organizations
-- representative of a different process such as surface water contributing or groundwater contributing catchment
+- for representing different processes, for example surface water or groundwater contributing catchments

-As long as various data products represent the same hydrology-specific catchment realization and identify the same realized catchment, they can be associated directly or related data and reports can also be unambiguously linked.
+As long as alternate data products represent the same hydrology-specific catchment realization and identify the same realized catchment, they can be associated directly along with any related data and reports.

 ***